 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Ultrasound technicians specialize in creating images called ultrasounds or sonograms.
-Sonography uses high-frequency sound waves to produce images of your body’s organs and tissues.
-A sonographer scans parts of your body with a medical instrument called a transducer.
-The transducer sends out pulses of sound that bounce back, which cause echoes.
+Ultrasound technologists specialize in creating images called ultrasounds or sonograms.
+Sonography uses sound waves to produce images of your body’s organs and tissues.
+A sonographer scans parts of your body with a wand called a transducer.
+The transducer sends out pulses of sound that bounce back, causing echoes.
 The echoes form an image of the inside of your body on the sonographer’s computer screen.

-Diagnostic medical sonographers may specialize in different parts of your body.
+Diagnostic medical sonographers can specialize in specific parts of your body.
 The different types of medical sonographers include:

 Advertisement